AdobeDocs/commerce-admin.en/help/getting-started/login-urls.md

 ---
-title: Login Credentials and URLs
+title: Login credentials and URLs
 description: Learn about the Commerce URLs and account credentials used to gain access to your Admin and to your storefront.
 exl-id: fa16b7e9-e05f-4eb8-bc32-596946c57e1c
 ---
-# Login Credentials and URLs
+# Login credentials and URLs

-Before you proceed with setup and configuration, make sure that you have the information that is required to access the Admin of your store and your [!DNL Commerce] account.
+Before you proceed with setup and configuration, make sure that you have the information that is required to access the Admin of your store and your Commerce account.

 ## Storefront URL